 California Community Colleges Student Mental Health Program (CCC SMHP)

-In June 2015, the Foundation was awarded 1.4 million dollars from California Mental Health Services Authority (CalMHSA) to implement Phase II of the CCC SMHP program in partnership with the California Community Colleges Chancellor’s Office.
-Phase II expands on and enhances the efforts of the California Community Colleges Student Mental Health Program and is based on the three strategic directions targeting faculty, staff and students in all 116 California Community Colleges (CCC).
-These strategies are: 1) broadly market and disseminate Each Mind Matters (EMM) resources and tools; 2) provide training and technical assistance to increase local adoption and promotion of existing and customized EMM tools and resources; and 3) leverage existing regional networks to increase college and partner engagement in EMM.
-In addition, the CCC SMHP includes an evaluation component designed to assess service effectiveness and identify unmet mental health service needs of CCC students.
+The California Community Colleges Health and Wellness program is based on the three strategic directions targeting faculty, staff and students in all 116 California Community Colleges (CCC).
+These strategies are: 1) broadly market and disseminate mental health and PEI resources and tools; 2) provide training and technical assistance to increase local adoption and promotion of existing and customized tools and resources; and 3) leverage existing regional networks to increase college and partner engagement in destigmatizing mental health awareness.
+In addition, the CCC Health and Wellness program includes an evaluation component designed to assess service effectiveness and identify unmet mental health service needs of CCC students.